allthroughthenight/allthroughthenight.github.io/_posts/2022-01-02-what-i-read-this-year.md

 * Half-Blood Prince
 * Deathly Hallows

-Lord of the Rings: Yes, The Hobbit isn't part of TLotR trilogy, but I still read it anyways, and it served as a nice introduction to Tolkien's style.
-Which was definitely more expanded by the time I got to the trilogy.
+Lord of the Rings: Yes, The Hobbit isn't part of the trilogy, but I still read it anyways as an introduction to Tolkien's style.
+Even with that I couldn't finish the series.
+I think it's partly because I didn't completely [buy in](https://xkcd.com/483/), and I had the same issue when I tried reading Dune.
+It's a great book, but very exposition heavy in the beginning.
+In the end it's worth it, but it takes a few tries to get over the hump.
 * The Hobbit
-* The Fellowship of the Ring
+* The Fellowship of the Ring (up to Book II: The Ring Goes South)
-* The Two Towers
-* The Return of the King